List of awards and nominations received by Diljit Dosanjh

 The following is a list of awards and nominations received by Indian actor and singer Diljit Dosanjh.
 Dosanjh received the Best Actor award from the PTC Punjabi Film Awards and PIFA Awards in 2012.
-He has received several awards including a Filmfare Award, a Filmfare Award Punjabi and a Filmfare OTT Award.
+He received the Filmfare Award for Best Male Debut in 2017 for the film Udta Punjab and later received the Filmfare Award Punjabi for Best Actor for the film Ambarsariya.

+He won the Most Folk Pop Album award at the PTC Punjabi Music Awards for his 2009 album The Next Level, and in 2012, he won the Most Popular Song of the Year award at the PTC Music Awards for his song "Luck 28 Kudi Da" from the film The Lion of Punjab.